 Typical stakeholders in this gamification exercise would be customers, employees, and sales teams.
 Some of the popular business scenarios are customer engagement, customer education, employee collaboration, sales targets and marketing campaigns.
-Some key governing factors that need to be considered for gamification adoption are clear definition of business KRAs architecture, platform that allows for flexibility in design, localization and security and consideration for legal and regulatory implications.
+Some key governing factors that need to be considered for gamification adoption are a clear definition of business KRAs architecture, the platform that allows for flexibility in design, localization and security and consideration for legal and regulatory implications.

 Insurance has always been an industry which has thrived on human engagement and connects in critical processes.
-Digitization has tended to change the level of engagement between insurance companies and policy holders.
+Digitization has tended to change the level of engagement between insurance companies and policyholders.
 For continued success in the world of IOTs and BOTs, insurers need to find ways of humanizing digital engagements.
 The best way to do that is bringing in the emotional aspect of connection even in digital interactions.
-All technologies that humanize engagement between man and machine will have a significant role to play in insurance industry.
-Thus, the concept of gamification has a key role in insurance industry that demands emotional connect with stakeholders even in this era of digitization.
+All technologies that humanize engagement between man and machine will have a significant role to play in the insurance industry.
+Thus, the concept of gamification has a key role in the insurance industry that demands emotional connect with stakeholders even in this era of digitization.

-Let us take the buying process in insurance as an example to explain application of gamification.
-While customers have varying degree of success across different lines of business in insurance, one limiting factor has been the awareness about which product to buy.
+Let us take the buying process in insurance as an example to explain the application of gamification.
+While customers have a varying degree of success across different lines of business in insurance, one limiting factor has been the awareness about which product to buy.
 This is a place where agents and brokers come in to help customers determine their risks and which products to consider.
 So how does gamification help overcome this?

-Consider a situation where customers can compare what risks customers like them are covering for and the loss events their proximate risk segments are exposed to.
+Consider a situation where customers can compare what risks customers like they are covering for and the loss events their proximate risk segments are exposed to.
 This is a very credible data-driven insight for customers to compare and buy.
 Similarly, creating a goal post by letting them know how much of the identified risk is covered for and what is not.
 Insurance being a business of covering large numbers of people with similar needs, comparisons have a big role to play in creating awareness.

 Gamification Examples in Insurance Industry

-Below is a table representing stakeholders, processes and benefits of a few game ideas that can be envisaged for various insurance LOBs across the value chain.
+Below is a table representing stakeholders, processes, and benefits of a few game ideas that can be envisaged for various insurance LOBs across the value chain.